 Decorate the gnomes however you’d like and you’re done!

 - Adorable Wooden Gnome Ornaments – A cut file so you can make little wooden gnomes on your cutting machine?!
 Oh, yes.

 - Cute Mitten Gnome Ornament – I love this little gnome-in-a-mitten ornament.
 It’s so easy to make and you get this adorable gnome who is INSIDE a mitten.
 I can’t get over it.

 - Plaster Gnome Ornaments – This is a fun craft-ivity that uses up those little wood slices you have in your craft stash.

 - Christmas Gnome Ornaments – By far, this is the most popular gnome tutorial–and when you see it, you’ll know why.
 They’re easy, fun and so so cute!

 Your shares are how this site grows and I am sincerely grateful.
 Know a friend who’d like this?
-Please share it on Facebook or save it to your favorite DIY Christmas crafts board on Pinterest.
+Please share it to a crafty Facebook group or save it to your favorite DIY Christmas pinboard.